hubertrybka/profis/README.md

 ### Prepare the dataset:

 In order to retrain the latent classifier, you have to provide an appropriate dataset.
-Put the data into pandas.DataFrame object.
+Load your data into a pandas.DataFrame object.
 The dataframe must contain the following columns:

-* 'smiles' - SMILES strings of known ligands in canonical format.
+* 'smiles' - SMILES strings of known ligands.

 * 'fps' (optional) - Molecular fingerprints of the ligands. **This column is optional, as later you will be able to generate those from SMILES**.
   The fingerprints have to be saved as ordinary python lists, in dense format (a list of ints designating the indices of active bits in the original fingerprint).

 * 'activity' - Activity class (True, False).
-By default, we define active compounds as those having Ki value <= 100nM and inactive as those of Ki > 100nM.
+By default, we define some threshold value, ex.
+Ki = 100 nM to discern the two activity classes.
+  This threshold can be adjusted, as it depends both on the distribution of activity values in our dataset as well as the general context of the study.

-Save dataframe to .parquet file in the previously created directory:
+Save the dataframe object to a .parquet file in the previously created directory:

 ```
 import pandas as pd